 Another noteworthy benefit of carotenoids that Ranavat mentions is their stability.
 "Unlike vitamin C, which can quickly oxidize, carotenoids stay active and effective for much longer," she notes, meaning your favorite carotenoid-infused products—like Ranavat's Radiant Rani—also boast a longer shelf life.

-Viniferine—an ingredient extracted from grapevine sap—visibly lightens dark spots, acne scars, and hyperpigmentation.
-According to Caudalie, a brand with formulas which often feature viniferine as a star ingredient, it does all of these things 62 times more effectively than vitamin C. Caudalie's Vinoperfect Brightening Moisturizer also features niacinamide, so you get double the bang for your buck.
+Viniferine—an ingredient exclusively extracted by skincare brand Caudalie from grapevine sap—is meant to lighten dark spots, acne scars, and hyperpigmentation.
+According to Caudalie, it does all of these things much more effectively than vitamin C. Caudalie's Vinoperfect Brightening Moisturizer also features niacinamide, so you get double the bang for your buck.

 Alpha Arbutin is also a powerhouse when it comes to fading dark spots and correcting skin tone.
 Like vitamin C, it's an effective brightening agent, but because it has a sustained release, it's much gentler and doesn't present as high of a risk of irritation.
 In The Ordinary's iteration, the alpha arbutin is supported with a form of hyaluronic acid for enhanced delivery and efficacy.